 Influxdata is a platform for storing, collecting, visualizing and managing time-series data.
-It is faster than mysql.
 Currently Influxdb is the most famous time series database.
-In influxdb time is the primary key.
-So lets start.
+This article is for version 1.x only.

 Now open another terminal and start the CLI using command